mario-eth/soldeer/USAGE.md

 [https://soldeer.xyz](https://soldeer.xyz).
 Then, a project with the dependency name must be created through the website.

-Finally, the `[forge] soldeer login` command must be used to retrieve an access token for the API.
+Finally, the `[forge] soldeer login` command must be used to retrieve or provide an access token for the API.
+CLI tokens can be generated on soldeer.xyz and should be preferred over using the email and password in the CLI, because email login will be removed in a future version of Soldeer.
+Alternatively, you can provide a valid CLI token via the `SOLDEER_API_TOKEN` environment variable.

 Example: